-As his life of fantasy comes Into focus, George Santos goes to Washington - The Boston Globe
+As his life of fantasy comes into focus, George Santos goes to Washington - The Boston Globe

 Santos would join Congress facing significant pressure from lawmakers on both sides of the aisle.

 Santos has been hard to reach.
-He has not answered telephone calls, text messages or emails asking him to respond to the Times’ reporting.
-Santos’ lawyer responded last week to an email asking about his campaign’s unusual spending, saying it was “ludicrous” to suggest the funds had been spent irresponsibly.
-Santos did not answer an email sent to him and his lawyer on Friday asking for comments about new reporting on the discrepancies in his past.
+He has not answered telephone calls, text messages, or e-mails asking him to respond to the Times’s reporting.
+Santos’s lawyer responded last week to an e-mail asking about his campaign’s unusual spending, saying it was “ludicrous” to suggest the funds had been spent irresponsibly.
+Santos did not answer an e-mail sent to him and his lawyer on Friday asking for comments about new reporting on the discrepancies in his past.

 Members of his own party have called for more detailed explanations of his behavior, and Nick LaLota, also a Republican representative-elect from Long Island, New York, has called for a House ethics investigation.

 New York Democrats also made it clear they want to subject Santos to deeper scrutiny.
-Rep. Hakeem Jeffries, the incoming Democratic leader, has said Santos is “unfit to serve.”
-Rep. Ritchie Torres said he planned to introduce the Stop Another Non-Truthful Office Seeker Act — the SANTOS Act — that would require House candidates to provide details of their backgrounds under oath.
+Representative Hakeem Jeffries, the incoming Democratic leader, has said Santos is “unfit to serve.”
+Representative Ritchie Torres said he planned to introduce the Stop Another Non-Truthful Office Seeker Act — the SANTOS Act — that would require House candidates to provide details of their backgrounds under oath.

 Advertisement

-The lawmaker who may have the most significant role in his future in the House, Kevin McCarthy, the House Republican leader, has been silent when asked about the Times’ reporting and Santos’ interviews supporting it.
+The lawmaker who may have the most significant role in his future in the House, Kevin McCarthy, the House Republican leader, has been silent when asked about the Times’s reporting and Santos’s interviews supporting it.

 New reporting by the Times brings a clearer picture of his earlier life into view, including information about the gaps in his personal history, along with discrepancies in how he described his mother’s life.